Vaping cessation: Diminishing Strength progression

 Reducing the concentration of e-liquids consumed in a vape toward zero nicotine formulations in a steady progression can wean a user away from dependence, analogous to using substitution methods.

 Medication

 A study showed that a smaller percentage of participants chose to attempt vaping cessation via medication assistance.
 Some medications that may assist in vaping cessation include Chantix, bupropion, Nortriptyline, and Clonidine.
 These medications have side effects such as nausea, vomiting, headache, issues with sleeping, constipation, gas, seizures, diarrhea, changes in taste, skin rashes, blood pressure problems, and changes in behavior.
 Combining medicines such as Varenicline and NRT may provide more benefits and be more effective for some patients.
+A 2025 systematic review and meta-analysis of randomized trials found Varenicline increased vaping cessation compared with placebo across multiple abstinence outcomes and was generally well tolerated, though nausea and vivid dreams were reported more often with Varenicline.
 It is important to always consult a doctor.

 Community interventions

 Community intervention can be a useful method in assisting vaping cessation.
 A study reviewed 220 Android apps and 124 iOS apps that had features such as goal setting, positive feedback, and checking in with the user's baseline.
 Others who have attempted to quit vaping have also cited the use of online message boards or websites.
 These websites and message boards provide a space in which users can communicate with each other and provide support for each other, and share information about vaping cessation.
 In-person community intervention is also an option in the form of support groups, group therapy, or simply relying on their already established support system such as friends and family.